Girls Empowerment Network Staff

-What I love about Girls Empowerment Network: I love that Girls Empowerment Network is addressing critical issues that girls face today, both locally and nationally.
+What I love about Girls Empowerment Network: I love that we are addressing critical issues that girls face today, both locally and nationally.
 Girls Empowerment Network is an amazing catalyst for change because we are educating our community about the unique pressures of growing up female.
-The staff members of Girls Empowerment Network are as passionate about women’s and girls issues as I am, and that makes our work environment not only energetic, but educational and very fun.
+The staff members are as passionate about women’s and girls issues as I am, and that makes our work environment not only energetic, but educational and very fun.
 Together we are committed to being a resource for our community – so that when a parent, educator or girl calls us for help, we have a way.